Many pupils may only attend school part-time under new health guidelines

 “We will examine the published documents in detail and will continue to work towards reopening in a manner, and with resourcing, which minimises risk,” he said.

 * Face coverings for teachers are not, in general, considered necessary as they conceal facial expression and can make communication difficult.
-However, it is acknowledged that wearing a visor may be an appropriate alternative in situations where there may be behavioural issues or tending to intimate care needs;
+However, it is acknowledged that wearing a visor may be an appropriate alternative in situations where there may be behavioural issues;

 * Pupils, staff members and visitors who are ill or who have symptoms should not attend school;